amos-project2/metadata-hub/documentation/wiki/Database.md

 ##Database
-All file metadata analyzed by the crawler gets inserted in a [postgreSQL](https://www.postgresql.org/) Database.
+All file metadata analyzed by the crawler gets inserted in a [PostgreSQL](https://www.postgresql.org/) Database.
+Also information about the crawls started by the crawler Component is stored in the database.

 ### Database Setup
-1. Create Role
+1. Create the Database Role or Import the Database (/metadatahub/metadatahub-role.sql)
-2. Create Database
+2. Create the Database or Import the Database (/metadatahub/metadatahub-database.sql)
-3. Create Schemata
+3. Import the Schemata

 Default setup:
  * "database-name": "metadatahub",